-Vegan feta cheese has arrived, and it’s amazing used in this vegan feta and beet salad that takes minutes to make.
+Vegan feta cheese has arrived!
+And it tastes amazing used in this vegan feta and beet salad, a recipe that takes minutes to make once your beets are cooked.

 Beet and feta salad is a classic, so it’s a natural one to veganize.
 Beets can admittedly be a bit of a pain to prepare, but for those of us who love them, it’s totally worth it.
 You’ll find a few tips on cooking beets following the recipe box.